Steve Veevers – Chief Executive Officer

 Throughout her career, Becky has been dedicated to driving meaningful change, with a strong focus on delivering high-quality, person-centred support.
 Under her leadership, services have achieved outstanding ratings.
 This shows her commitment to excellence and making sure that the people they support live full, meaningful lives.

-Becky is a passionate advocate for empowering individuals to have real choice and control over their lives.
-She also champions the voices of frontline colleagues, and fosters a culture where our values are deeply embedded in everyday practice.
+Becky strongly believes in and fights for people to have real choice and control over their lives.
+She also supports and uplifts the voices of frontline colleagues.
+And she encourages a culture where our values are deeply embedded in everything we do.
 She is committed to creating workplaces where people feel valued, love their jobs, and take pride in the impact they make.

 Outside of work, Becky is a proud mum to two busy girls and finds joy in spending time outdoors whenever she can.